The-Taggart-Institute/wireguard-3-ways/recipe-0/README.md

 - `172.16.100.2/24`
 - `172.16.100.3/24`

 Those go in the `Address` section of each peer config.

 Now for those `Peer` entries.
 For each host, we need to create two `[Peer]` entries.
 Peer 1 needs 2 and 3; Peer 2 needs 1 and 3; and Peer 3 needs 1 and 2.

+For each of these, we'll need the IP address in the non-Wireguard network for our `Endpoint` field.
+Use `ip address show` (or `ip a s` for short) to get those addresses.

+Finally, add the proper public key from each respective configuration to the appropriate `Peer` entry for all the configuration files.
+Save all these files and quit back to the containers' terminal prompts.

+### Bring up the Wireguard Network

+On each host, run `wg-quick up recipe-0` to activate the Wireguard tunnel.

+You can then run `wg show` to show the status of the tunnel.
+If all has gone according to plan, you should have three hosts each showing two connections to other peers.
+You should also be able to ping those `172.16.100.0/24` addresses.

+Congratulations!
+You brought up a Wireguard mesh the hard way.
+The subsequent recipes automate a lot of the busywork now that you've had exposure to the concepts.